 A CHOICE OF EDITIONS

-For those interested in making an order, the book available is now available in a variety of editions, some previously available only to our Kickstarter supporters.
+As ever the book is available in a variety of editions.
 Please scroll down through this post to see the various alternatives and, if interested, please visit the ‘Order a Book’ page to place an order.
 Again, our thanks.

 THE STANDARD EDITION